 First and foremost, you need to ensure you’re qualified to work as a Personal Trainer.
-This means undertaking training with a qualification like the Complete Personal Trainer.
-If you’re looking to up skill and provide additional services to clients, such as tailored nutrition advice, it's also worth investing in qualifications like a Diploma of Nutrition (Non-Clinical Advisor).
+This means undertaking training with a qualification like the Complete Personal Trainer^Program.
+If you’re looking to upskill and provide additional services to clients, such as tailored nutrition advice, it's also worth investing in qualifications like a 10967NAT Diploma of Nutrition.

 As a nationally accredited Personal Trainer, you have the responsibility to assess the fitness needs and capabilities of individuals, devise and execute personalised training and exercise programs.
 As such, you need to ensure a client is informed on the correct method of exercising with weights, cardio machines and other training and exercise equipment.

-As a small business owner, you are also required to provide a clean and well-maintained working environment, and ensure both clients and colleagues are practicing and performing in a safe and legally compliant manner.
+As a small business owner, you are also required to provide a clean and well-maintained working environment and ensure both clients and colleagues are practising and performing in a safe and legally compliant manner.

 As with running any business, you will be the one held responsible for any liabilities – make sure you know your rights and responsibilities.
 Before you open your personal training business, check with your state’s relevant business licencing authority to find out whether you need to obtain any certain permits or licenses.

 Cover yourself and your business by making sure you have adequate insurance in place for any damages or accidents that may take place within your business.
 Injuries are not uncommon – particularly in the fitness industry – and Personal Trainers can be held liable by clients if they have been negligently treated.